 Beyond finding the laws which are present, one key component of the mapping involves identifying the gaps within the framework where the laws do not include the various normative criteria for the rights to water and sanitation.
 The identification of these gaps most significantly provides an opportunity to begin dialogue and action in the way of law and policy reform extending to supporting practical implementation to further the fulfilment of the human rights to water and sanitation.

 To the left, extracts from one of our Country Legal Mappings can be viewed.
-Scroll down to find Country Legal Mappings published and available to read online.
+Scroll down to find Country Legal Mappings published and available to read online and Country Legal Mappings coming soon (-).
 More Country Legal Mappings will be uploaded continuously.
 Please contact us for additional copies or information about the Country Legal Mappings.